 (12)

 When PLF is less than 1.0 it is assumed that the cooler will deliver the desired temperature air (as long as it is less than the inlet; it doesn’t need heating).
-Water pump power is also derated using the PLF.
+Water pump power is also derated using the user specified pump modifier curve or using PLF when the pump modifier curve is not specified.

 Water Consumption